Sangarshanan/song-lyrics-generation-and-analysis/README.md

 n-gram models are widely used in statistical natural language processing.
 In speech recognition, phonemes and sequences of phonemes are modeled using a n-gram distribution.
 For parsing, words are modeled such that each n-gram is composed of n words.

+n-gram models are often criticized because they lack any explicit representation of long range dependency.
+This is because the only explicit dependency range is (n − 1) tokens for an n-gram model, and since natural languages incorporate many cases of unbounded dependencies (such as wh-movement), this means that an n-gram model cannot in principle distinguish unbounded dependencies from noise (since long range correlations drop exponentially with distance for any Markov model).
+For this reason, n-gram models have not made much impact on linguistic theory, where part of the explicit goal is to model such dependencies.

 ### Word2Vec Analysis of the Lyrics

 Word2vec is a two-layer neural net that processes text.
 Its input is a text corpus and its output is a set of vectors: feature vectors for words in that corpus.
 While Word2vec is not a deep neural network, it turns text into a numerical form that deep nets can understand.